janczewskialek/Information-Theoretic-Network-Inference-Algorithm/README.md

 Version: 1.0

 # Overview
-The project contains the source code for an information-theoretic network inference algoritm.
+The project contains the C++ source code for an information-theoretic network inference algoritm.
 The algorithm utilizes the KSG algorithm I to estimate continuous transfer and conditional transfer entropies following the methodology of (Kraskov et al. [2004]) and (Frenzel and Pompe [2007]), respectively.
 The embedding history and delays for the KSG algorithm are determined using the Ragwitz criterion (Ragwitz and Kantz, [2002]).
 Furthermore, the true delay between source and target processes are determined following the method proposed by (Wibral et al. [2013]).
 Finally, permutation testing is performed to determine the statistical significance of the estimates.

 **Functions available:**